Git-K3rnel/VulnHub/SECOS-1/README.md

 now we can print the content of `/root/flag.txt` or gain a reverse shell and cat the content.

-this is how you can root the `SecOS: 1` machine :)
+This is how you can root the `SecOS: 1` machine :)